nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-01-05-submitter-previous-submissions.md

   </div>
 </div>

-Additional design for submitter side:

 #### Timeline

 We questioned whether the timeline was primarily surfacing metadata such as submission count, creation dates, and authorship — much of which already exists in the previous submissions table — and whether these elements could instead be abstracted into the claim details page (for example, by showing a submission count), allowing the timeline to be removed altogether.
 However, we recognised that the timeline and the submissions table serve different but complementary needs: the timeline provides a fast, high-level understanding of the claim’s journey, while the table supports deeper comparison.
-We therefore decided to keep both concepts in play and validate their usefulness through testing
+We therefore decided to keep both concepts in play and validate their usefulness through testing.

 #### Content

-- Changed content on links to be more obvious where they are leading to e.g. "View claim timeline", "View claim history"
+- Changed content on links to be more obvious where they are leading to e.g. "View claim timeline", "View claim history".

 <div style="display: flex; flex-wrap: wrap; gap: 1rem;">
   <div style="flex: 1; max-width: 48%;">